aritrabiswas2004/novascript-source/README.md

 - ✅ Include more native functions for basic math tasks like `sum()` or `pow()`.
 - ✅ Add comments
 - ✅ Add strings
-- 🔥Add escape sequences for strings.
+- ✅ Add escape sequences for strings.
 - 🔥Add import statements from other NovaScript files.
 - 🔥BinaryExpr update for `&&`, `||`, `!`.